LQR-CBF-RRT*: Safe and Optimal Motion Planning: Introduction

 \section{Introduction}

-Robot motion planning is essential to real-world autonomous applications, such as persistent surveillance, self-driving vehicles, and search and rescue missions.
-The general formulation of motion planning is to compute a sequence of controls for a robot with given dynamics and initial state to reach a desired goal state without colliding with any obstacles or violating any constraints on its states.
-A significant challenge in motion planning is generating controls for the robot with nonlinear systems such that the generated state trajectories are collision-free and dynamically feasible.
-Over the years, sampling-based planners have been widely used to solve this problem, such as Probabilistic Road Map (PRM) \cite{kavraki1996probabilistic} and Rapidly-exploring Random Trees (RRT) \cite{lavalle1998rapidly}; they have been demonstrated in real-world robotics and are theoretically proven to be probabilistic complete.
-In addition, there is the asymptotically optimal RRT (RRT*) and its variants \cite{islam2012rrt,webb2013kinodynamic,li2020pq}, which produces asymptotically optimal paths by rewiring the tree nodes to minimize the distance cost from the initial configuration to the goal region.
-There is also work that reduce the sampling space over time, such as Informed RRT* \cite{gammell2014informed} that outperforms RRT* in terms of rate of convergence.
-However, these approaches assume a collision-checking method exists during trajectory extension and sampling, such that unsafe states can be rejected to ensure safety.
-In addition, Informed RRT* does not consider dynamics during planning, therefore, the feasibility and control efforts are not considered.
-There are works \cite{bialkowski2013efficient, pan2016fast} that improves the collision checking procedure in sampling-based motion planner.
-But it can still be costly and needs to provide a general solution to different nonlinear systems.
+Robot motion planning involves computing an optimal plan that guides a robot safely and efficiently towards a goal.
+Sampling-based planners, such as Probabilistic Road Map (PRM) \cite{kavraki1996probabilistic} and Rapidly-exploring Random Trees (RRT) \cite{lavalle1998rapidly}, have been widely used to solve this problem.
+With particular relevance to this work, there is also a an asymptotically optimal version of RRT, called RRT*, and its variants \cite{islam2012rrt,webb2013kinodynamic,li2020pq}.
+Given the popularity of RRT*-based planning algorithms, there has been an extensive effort to reduce the sampling computational complexity by exploiting the problem structure.
+An example is Informed RRT*, \cite{gammell2014informed}, which outperforms RRT* in terms of convergence rate.

+The above approaches assume a collision checking method exists during trajectory extension and sampling, such that unsafe states can be rejected during sampling to ensure safety.
+In addition, classic RRT or RRT* variants do not consider dynamics during planning, and therefore do not address the feasibility and control constraints.
+Several studies, such as those in\cite{bialkowski2013efficient} and \cite{pan2016fast}, have enhanced the collision checking procedure in sampling-based motion planners.
+However, these improvements can still be computationally expensive and require a more generalized solution for various nonlinear systems.
 Recent work~\cite{cai2023overcoming} employs geometric RRT* as guidance of deep reinforcement learning to improve the exploration efficiency.
-Our work aims to create a complete sampling-based motion planning framework that can efficiently generate samples from an optimal distribution while ensuring optimality and safety in the generated state trajectory.
+Similarly, the works in \cite{kobilarov2012cross,ahmad2022adaptive} employ an importance sampling (IS) algorithm, namely the cross-entropy method (CEM), for efficient exploration and sampling for RRT*.
+Our work aims to create a complete sampling-based motion planning framework that can efficiently generate samples from an optimal distribution, while ensuring optimality and safety.